syncfusion-content/blazor-docs/blazor/toolbar/accessibility.md

+---
+layout: post
+title: Accessibility in Blazor Toolbar Component | Syncfusion
+description: Learn about Accessibility in Blazor Toolbar component of Syncfusion, and more details.
+platform: Blazor
+control: Toolbar
+documentation: ug
+---

 # Accessibility

 The Toolbar component has been designed,  keeping in mind the [WAI-ARIA](http://www.w3.org/WAI/PF/aria-practices/) specifications, and applying the WAI-ARIA roles, states and properties along with keyboard support for people who use assistive devices.
 WAI-ARIA accessibility support is achieved through attributes like `aria-orientation`, `aria-disabled` and `aria-haspopup`.
 It provides